ivan-kleshnin/kecasn/README.md

 All case casting functions work with **words** i.e. space separated strings.
 This common format is necesary to reduce the number of converting functions (explained below).

-`toXxx` function expects words and produces a cased string.
+Each `toXyz` function expects words and produces a cased string.

 #### `toCamelCase : (s : string) => string`